allamand/eks-blueprint-terraform-demo/core-infra/README.md

   - [Inputs](#inputs)
   - [Outputs](#outputs-1)

-This folder contains the Terraform code to deploy the core infratructure for our EKS Cluster Blue and EKS Cluster Green.
+This folder contains the Terraform code to deploy the core infratructure for our EKS Cluster **Blue** and **Green**.
 The AWS resources created by the script are:

 - Networking
   - VPC